-Surely not everything we do on the internet is worth saving forever.
+Indeed not everything we do on the internet is worth saving forever.
 It would be weird (and inefficient) if we stored information like items in a user's shopping cart or the last page of our app a user had visited.
-This sort of information could be useful in the short term, but let's not fuck up the ACID-compliant databases our businesses depend on with endless disk I/O. Luckily for us, there's a little thing called RAM, which has handled similar scenarios since the dawn of computing.
+This sort of information could be helpful in the short term, but let's not fuck up the ACID-compliant databases our businesses depend on with endless disk I/O. Luckily, there's a little thing called RAM, which has handled similar scenarios since the dawn of computing.
 Redis is an in-memory database that stores values as key/value pairs.
 Reading and writing to memory is faster than writing disk, which makes memory suitable for storing secondary data.
 This data might enable better user experiences while simultaneously keeping our databases clean.
-If we decide at a later time that data in memory is worth keeping, we can always write to disk (such as a SQL database) later on.
+If we decide later that data in memory is worth keeping, we can write to disk (such as a SQL database) later.

 In-memory data stores like Redis or Memcached lie somewhere in your architecture between your app and your database.
 A good way to think of these services would be as alternatives to storing information via cookies.
 Cookies are bound to a single browser and can't reliably be depended on to work as expected, as any user can purge or disable browser cookies at any time.
 Storing session data in the cloud eliminates this problem with the added benefit of having session data shared across devices!
 Our user's shopping cart can now be visible from any of their devices as opposed to whichever browser they had been using at the time.